 So, let’s start the heartworm life cycle by assuming there is a dog infected with the heartworm and has L1 larvae in its blood:

-- A mosquito bites the infected dog with L1 larvae.
+- A mosquito bites the infected dog with L1 larvae in its blood.

-- The L1 larvae, having transferred to the mosquito, molt to L3 larvae.
+- The L1 larvae, now transferred from the infected dog to the mosquito, molt to L3 larvae.
 (It takes less than 10 days in warm climates, and more than 17 days in colder places).

 - The L3 larvae then move to the mouthparts of the mosquito and are ready to infect another dog.